 Budgeting for AAHU Sponsored Events: Reimbursement budgets are part of the Association’s Annual budgeting process.
 It is the member’s responsibility to submit for reimbursement for expenses that meet and/or exceed the budgeted amount.
 A member is not guaranteed to have this or her expenses reimbursed that exceed the budgeted amount.
 Reimbursement for amounts in excess of the budget are reviewed and determined on a case-by-case basis.

-Travel: Travel arrangements will be coordinated with the Executive Director to ensure the lowest priced airfare and travel arrangements.
-In the Executive Director’s absence, the responsibility of coordinating airfare will be at the discretion of the President.
-Travel Arrangements to and from the Event is the responsibility of the members attending the AAHU sponsored event and must be purchased at least 60 days prior to event.
+Travel: Travel Arrangements to and from the Event is the responsibility of the members attending the AAHU sponsored event and must be purchased at least 60 days prior to event.
 The attendee will provide a “Screen Shot” of alternate flight options when purchasing the travel arrangements.
 If you wish to add excursion flights to your trip, you will be responsible for the cost and documentation of the difference.
 Some events may be located geographically such that members might opt to drive.
 Reimbursement will be done on the rate allowed by the IRS for mileage.

-Lodging: Lodging arrangements will be coordinated with the Executive Director.
-In the Executive Director’s absence, the responsibility of coordinating lodging arrangements will be at the discretion of the President.
+Lodging:.
 Alaska AHU reimburses the cost of hotel accommodation based upon double occupancy at the hotel chosen by the event sponsor.
 Exceptions may be made when there are an odd number of same gender attendees or attendees of opposite gender.
-Members may lodge at different hotels when circumstances warrant, however, arrangements must be coordinated with Executive Director.
+Members may lodge at different hotels when circumstances warrant and must be approved the President or Treasurer.

 Items not allowed: Alaska AHU does not pay for luxury items including, but not limited to the following: alcoholic beverages, massages, gyms and other luxury items.

-Incidentals: Alaska AHU will reimburse for documented business-related meal and tip (not to exceed 20% gratuity) expenses, not to exceed $75.00 a day.
+Incidentals: Alaska AHU will reimburse for documented business-related meal and tip (not to exceed 20% gratuity) expenses, not to exceed $$75.00 a day.
 AAHU will also reimburse for travel to and from the airport, to include reimbursing for any travel at a NAHU/AAHU sanctioned event.
 Since AAHU is a non-profit organization, members are expected to be prudent with the chapter’s money.

 No double reimbursements: When attending an event, members are encouraged to secure alternative sources of funding (i.e. employers, NAHU, etc.).
 Prior to attending an event, you should arrange in advance with Alaska AHU which entity will reimburse you for the event expenses.